uwblueprint/planet-read/README.md

 psql -U postgres -d planet-read
 INSERT INTO users (first_name, last_name, auth_id, role) VALUES ('First', 'Last', 'insert-firebase-uid', 'Admin');
 ```

+If there are no tables in the DB, go into `/backend/python/app/models/__init__.py` and change the `erase_db_and_sync = False` to True, allow the hot reload to build, and change it back to `False`.
+Try to seed the database with a user again.

 Follow the [getting started](https://uwblueprint.github.io/starter-code-v2/docs/getting-started) for more details, especially if you desire to use your own firebase and gcp projects.

 Happy hacking! 💻🚀